 A positive mindset can be cultivated if anyone wants to.
 But it’s easier said than done.
-It would take a very strong commitment for it to happen.
+It would take a very strong commitment and determination for it to happen.
 It will entail hard work.
 The rewards people with a positive mindset are reaping are not being handed to them in a silver platter.
 Those are the fruits of the seeds of hard work they have sown.

-We need to make a choice between having a “fixed mindset” or a “growth mindset.”
-Dr. Dweck explained that, “In a fixed mindset students believe their abilities, their intelligence, their talents, are just fixed traits.
-In a growth mindset students understand that their talents and abilities can be developed through effort, good teaching and persistence.”
+Dr. Carol S. Dweck, a Stanford psychologist, made a comprehensive study of mindset.
+Dr. Dweck coined the words “fixed mindset” and “growth mindset.”
+She explained that “In a fixed mindset students [people] believe that their abilities, their intelligence, their talents, are just fixed traits.
+In a growth mindset, students [people] understand that their talents and abilities can be developed through effort, good teaching, and persistence.”

 We never cease to be students.
-The question is, “Which kind of student are we – with a fixed mindset or with a growth mindset?”
+But which kind of student are we – the one with a fixed mindset or with a growth mindset?”

 As explained by Dr. Dweck, because people with a “fixed mindset” believe that intelligence and other human traits are static, they avoid challenges, give up easily, and see the exertion of extra efforts as fruitless and futile.
 Conversely, people with a “growth mindset” are convinced that human intelligence and other traits can be developed which would lead them to embrace challenges, persist in the face of setbacks, and see effort as the path to mastery.
 People with a “fixed mindset” ignore useful negative feedback and feel threatened by the success of others while those with a “growth mindset” learn from criticism and find lessons and inspiration in the success of others.